 The plan's health coverage qualifies as minimum essential coverage and meets the minimum value standard for the benefits it provides.
 See page 8 for details.
 This plan is accredited.
 See Page 12.

-Serving: West (Colorado, Phoenix and Tucson Arizona, Nevada, Oregon and Washington); Southeast (Alabama, Arkansas, Florida, Louisiana, Mississippi, North Carolina and Tennessee); Central (Iowa and Kentucky) and Northeast (District of Columbia, State of Maryland, Virginia and Pennsylvania)
+Serving: West (Arizona - Phoenix and Tucson, Colorado, Nevada, Oregon and Washington); Southeast (Alabama, Arkansas, Florida, Louisiana, Mississippi, North Carolina and Tennessee); Central (Iowa and Kentucky) and Northeast (District of Columbia, Maryland, Pennsylvania and Virginia)

 IMPORTANT